BlueBrain/projectionizer/doc/source/config.rst

   ====================== ========= =============== =======================================
   Parameter              Mandatory Default         Description
   ====================== ========= =============== =======================================
-  interval               No        [1.0, 0.1]      A tuple giving the linear scale for conductance scaling
+  interval               No        [1.0, 0.1]      A tuple giving the linear scale for conductance
   ====================== ========= =============== =======================================

 .. _Config_ExampleFile: